Skip to content

 • in breast milk.

-Prebiotics are found in the fibers of whole foods (fruits and vegetables, oilseeds), fermented foods and in our everyday diet, such as whole grains, legumes, artichokes, Jerusalem artichokes, dandelions, bitter chicory, garlic, leeks, onions and asparagus, etc.
+Prebiotics are found in the fibers of whole foods (fruits and vegetables, oilseeds), fermented foods, in our everyday diet such as whole grains, legumes, artichokes, Jerusalem artichokes, dandelion, bitter chicory, garlic, leeks, onions and asparagus, etc.

-Did you know that the intestinal bacterial flora is made up of characters such as the bacteria known as «Lactobacillus» for the small intestine, and «Bifidobacterium» for the large intestine (the colon), which act as valiant 'bodyguards'?
+Did you know that the intestinal bacterial flora is made up of characters such as bacteria called "Lactobacillus" for the small intestine, and "Bifidobacterium" for the large intestine (the colon), which act as valiant 'bodyguards'?

-Did you also know that we have a resident flora, e.g. Lactobacillus salivarus, which is intrinsic to our flora, and a visiting flora, e.g. Lactobacillus casei, which is fed by supplementation?
+Did you also know that we have a resident flora ex: Lactobacillus salivarus, that which is intrinsic to our flora and a passing flora ex: Lactobacillus casei, that which is nourished by supplementation?

-1. RhamnosusRhamnosus belongs to the Lactobacillus genus of probiotic bacteria.
-These bacteria adhere to and colonize your intestinal walls.
+1. Rhamnosus, are part of the Lactobacillus genus of probiotic bacteria.
+This bacteria adheres to and colonizes your intestinal walls.
 They are specially adapted to survive acidic and basic conditions in your body.
-These active bacteria are protectors against any transient viruses or autoimmune diseases.
-This is one of the most studied probiotic strains currently on the market, and has been presented in over 200 clinical trials.
+These active bacteria are protectors against any passing viruses or autoimmune diseases.
+It is one of the most studied probiotic strains currently on the market and presented in more than 200 clinical trials.

-2. Plantarum is also one of the Lactobacillus probiotics.
-Plantarum has a major influence on the brain-gut axis, the one involved in stress.
-It is said to counterbalance high levels of cortisol and inflammation.
-What's more, it is clinically proven to help improve immune function and reduce the incidence of colds.
+2. Plantarum is also part of Lactobacillus probiotics.
+Plantarum, for its part, greatly influences the brain-intestine axis, the one involved during stress.
+It may have the ability to counteract high levels of cortisol and inflammation.
+Additionally, it is clinically proven to help improve immune function and reduce the incidence of colds.

-3. Paracasei is a subspecies of L. Casei.
-Its main sites of colonization are the intestine, the mouth, including dental plaque, and the human vagina.
-Strains of L. paracasei are widely used as probiotic supplements to support various digestive and chronic infectious diseases, depressive disorders and obesity.
-It modulates immune system function.
+3. Paracasei is part of a subspecies of L. Casei.
+Its main sites of colonization are the intestine, the mouth including dental plaque and the human vagina.
+Strains of L. paracasei are widely used as a probiotic supplement to support various digestive diseases, chronic infectious diseases, depressive disorders, obesity.
+It modulates the function of the immune system.

 A highly controlled process

-The process involves a temperature- and humidity-controlled environment.
-The strains are cleaned three times to eliminate toxins and weak cells, to deliver an allergen-free, stable and pure probiotic blend.
+This process includes a temperature and humidity controlled environment.
+The strains are triple cleansed to remove toxins and weak cells to deliver an allergen-free, stable and pure probiotic blend.

-• Targeted delivery of healthier, more robust strains: Single capsules carry up to 10x more probiotic strains to the gut.
+• Targeted delivery healthier and more robust strains: Unique capsules deliver up to 10x more probiotic strains to the intestine.

-• Presented in blister pack: an advantage for longer shelf life.
-Room temperature resistance and label declaration guaranteed on expiry.
+• Presented in blister: an advantage for longer conservation.
+Room temperature resistance and label declaration are guaranteed upon expiration.

 In conclusion

-As with other products or activities, the secret lies in routine: changes or benefits are not necessarily felt overnight.
-Daily consumption of a probiotic is the best way to develop a healthy intestinal microbiome.
+As with other products or activities, the secret is in routine: changes or benefits are not necessarily felt overnight.
+Daily consumption of a probiotic is the best way to develop a healthy gut microbiome.

-Our digestive system is at the heart of our body's proper functioning.
-Providing it with good bacteria - in a word, "pampering" it - has beneficial effects on our overall good health.
+Our digestive system is at the heart of the proper functioning of our body.
+Relieving it by providing it with good bacteria, in a word “pampering” it, has beneficial effects on our general good health.

 About the author